 S4 Capital is the new marketing umbrella launched by Sir Martin Sorrell in 2018 following his shock resignation from WPP in April 2018.
 Unburdened by any no-compete restrictions, Sorrell was quick to plunge himself back into the fray.
 In the space of less than three months, he acquired control of publicly quoted shell company Derriston Capital, rebranded it as S4 Capital and completed his first acquisition: creative production network MediaMonks, apparently from under the nose of WPP itself.
 Unlike the WPP model, Sorrell is planning to develop his new group as a single integrated entity rather than a collection of separate companies.
 MediaMonks was not so much acquired by S4 Capital as merged into the umbrella group, with its principals joining the S4 board as directors.
 That company had revenues of approx €110m in 2018 and operates through 11 offices in 10 countries.
 Though it does develop some traditional advertising, it's best-known as a developer of digital content including VR and AR apps, and digital-enhanced experiences.
 It provides a solid platform for what Sorrell envisions will be a group offering "new era new media solutions embracing data, content and technology".
 A second deal was confirmed in Dec 2018: programmatic media platform developer MightyHive, snapped up for $150m.
+Several other smaller purchases have followed.

 Capsule checked 3rd December 2018